Mitigating "Epistemic Debt" in Generative AI-Scaffolded Novice Programming using Metacognitive Scripts: Discussion

 \subsection{Self-Scaffolding and Interactional Stances}

-The outlier analysis in RQ3 provides a final, critical insight: accumulation of Epistemic Debt is not solely a function of the tool, but of the user's \textit{interactional stance}.
-Successful participants in the Unrestricted group naturally adopted a ``Consultant Stance.''
-This suggests that while advanced learners may possess the metacognitive discipline to treat AI as a peer, novices require structural friction to prevent them from falling into the ``Contractor Stance.''
+The outlier analysis in RQ3 provides a final, critical insight: accumulation of epistemic debt is not solely a function of the tool, but of the user's \textit{interactional stance}.
+Successful participants in the Unrestricted group naturally adopted a consultant stance.
+This suggests that while advanced learners may possess the metacognitive discipline to treat AI as a peer, novices require structural friction to prevent them from falling into the contractor stance.
+Concordant evidence from industry usage data is provided by Anthropic's Economic Index~\cite{anthropic2026economic}, which independently classifies real-world interactions into \textit{automation} (directive, full-delegation) and \textit{augmentation} (feedback loop, task iteration, validation, learning) categories.
+Their analysis finds that high-tenure users gravitate away from directive automation toward iterative augmentation, precisely the shift from contractor to consultant stance that our intervention enforces structurally for novices.